Emmett-Lim/Emmett-Lim.github.io/index.md

 * Lab 8

     Lab 8, part 3 was a favorite because it was really interesting to make animations play on the terminal itself.
-Sure despite the fact that the coding was mostly following the directions from the TODO comments, but atleast finishing the entire code and then seeing what the results looked like for this part was nice.
+Sure, despite the fact that the coding was mostly following the directions from the TODO comments, but atleast finishing the entire code and then seeing what the results looked like for this part was nice.
 One thing that I have learned within lab 8 part 3 was a little bit of std::chrono and the usage of sleep_for() function to pause the program's execution.

 * Lab 11